 A regular frequency of lubrication must be established for all lubrication points.
 Normally, this is based on component operating time.
 The most efficient method of keeping track of lube requirements is to maintain a job log indicating crane usage.
 The log must use the engine hourmeter to ensure coverage of lube points that will receive attention based on their readings.
-Other lubrication requirements must be made on a time basis, i.e. weekly, monthly, etc.

-All oil levels are to be checked with the crane parked on a level surface in transport position, and while the oil is cold, unless otherwise specified.
+Other lubrication requirements must be made on a time basis, i.e. weekly, monthly, etc. Check all oil levels with crane parked on a level surface in transport position, while oil is cold, unless otherwise specified.